drhelius/Gearboy/README.md

 The best way of compiling Gearboy is by using one of the IDE projects provided for each platform.

 For all desktop platforms you will need SDL and Qt Framework SDKs installed and configured.

-For iOS you only need SDL.
+SDL is provided as a framework for iOS project.

 There is a nice Netbeans + Qt tutorial [here](http://netbeans.org/kb/docs/cnd/qt-applications.html).